hbolzan/new-framework/README.md

     <li id="74b2c1ea-dab7-48ca-a4fd-d7547f10d0a8">Third</li>
   </ul>
 ```
-This approach allows to write components that are easily composable and extensible, and easier to reason about.
+This approach allows writing views that are easily composable and extensible, and easier to reason about.

 ## Components